graveyard/s3-to-redshift/redshift/README.md

 ```go
 func (r *Redshift) RunUpdateTable(tx *sql.Tx, targetTable, inputTable Table) error
 ```
-only supports adding columns currently
+RunUpdateTable figures out what columns we need to add to the target table based on the input table, and completes this action in the transaction provided Note: only supports adding columns currently, not updating existing columns or removing them

 #### func (*Redshift) VacuumAnalyze